thejennywang/lockers/README.md

 ### To check a bag in, run

 $ concierge.check_in(bag)
 You will receive a ticket number.
-Remember this number
+Remember this number.

-### To check out a checked bag with your TICKET_NUMBER:
+### To check out a checked bag with your provided TICKET_NUMBER:

 $ concierge.check_out(TICKET_NUMBER)